lena-lin/cta_transient_search/README.md

 # CTA Transient Search - New Templates

 New working branch for integration of new templates (light curves and spectra) and extension of time scales :
-- Installation of functions for exponential and excellent light curves
+- Installation of functions for exponential and exponential light curves (See Templates in */Plots*)
 - Variable setting of the transient start time depending on the selected template
 - Randomized selection of the template / the light curve shape
 - Check influence of noise
-- Comparison of Crab and transient peak fluxes --> Restriction of Crab Unit Flare
+- Comparison of Crab and transient peak fluxes --> Restriction of Crab Unit Flare(See examples 2 CU and 0.3 CU in */Plots*)
 - Lowering and Changing of alter threshold
-- Tests...: distance transient - steady source, time distance of tweo transients, strength of the transient in CUs, Threshold, sliding window gap....
+- Tests : distance transient - steady source, time distance of tweo transients, strength of the transient in CUs, Threshold, sliding window gap....

 <br><br>